Joshmantova/Data_science_job_market_analysis_project/README.md

 | Company rating         | Full job description   |
 | Job summary            |                        |

- Six states were selected as states that are hubs for data science jobs.
+ For both Indeed and Linkedin, six states were selected as states that are hubs for data science jobs.
+Data was scraped from each of these states.

  | States        |
  | ------------- |